aelbahiri/Skwiq-app/README.md

-# APP LOGIN and register with jwt
+# LOGIN & register app with jwt by laravel lumen and angular

 ## Installation Skwiq front